ContexaAI/mcp-trace/README.md

 ## Features

 - 📦 **Plug-and-play**: Add tracing to any FastMCP server in seconds
-- 🗃️ **Pluggable adapters**: Log to file, PostgreSQL, Supabase, or your own
+- 🗃️ **Pluggable adapters**: Log to file, PostgreSQL, Supabase, console, or your own
 - 🛠️ **Configurable logging**: Enable/disable fields (tool args, responses, client ID, etc.)
 - 🧩 **Composable**: Use multiple adapters at once
 - 📝 **Schema-first**: All traces stored as JSON for easy querying